Alocasia spp.

 More Alocasias die from overwatering than from thirst.
 Err slightly on the dry side and focus on well-draining soil, not constant moisture.

-2 times a year is plenty for dividing, usually in spring and again in midsummer if the pot is crammed.
-Plan to pair division with repotting work so you only disturb the root system once.
+Twice a year is usually enough — late spring and midsummer if the pot has become seriously crowded.
+Pair the division with repotting work so the roots only get disturbed once.

 Divide Alocasia in late spring when days are longer and indoor temperatures stay above 70°F. Warmth and bright light help divisions root quickly and reduce sulking.